-It’s hard to argue that the ultimate results of any project heavily depend on how well all the parties and team members understand each other’s needs and wants.
+It’s hard to argue that any project’s ultimate results heavily depend on how well all the parties and team members understand each other’s needs and wants.
 Software development is not an exception.
-Yet, the creation of technology solutions is usually a rather complex process that often involves people with different backgrounds (i.e. CEO, CTO, tech specialists, marketers, etc.).
+Creating technology solutions is usually a somewhat complicated process that often involves people with different backgrounds (i.e., CEO, CTO, tech specialists, marketers, etc.).

-So how do all these people who speak different professional languages agree on a common vision of a product?
-And what exactly do clients mean when say that they need stunning solutions to make their businesses work better?
+How do all these people who speak different professional languages agree on a shared vision of a product?
+And what exactly do clients mean when they say they need stunning solutions to make their businesses work better?

-The answer lies in acceptance criteria and we will discuss them in detail in this post.
+The answer lies in the acceptance criteria, and we will discuss them in detail in this post.
 What are the acceptance criteria?
-Who writes them?
-Who needs them and, more importantly, why?
-We will also provide you with some examples so you can better understand how the acceptance criteria may look like in practice and capture their vital role in the project success.
+Who writes them, and Who needs them?
+The most crucial question.
+Why?
+We will also provide you with some examples to better understand how the acceptance criteria may look like in practice and capture their vital role in the project’s success.
 But let’s start from the basics and take a brief look at other essential components of specifications.

 Specifications, epics, and user stories

-Software Requirements Specifications or simply “SRS” or “specs” is a document that describes all the features of a solution and requirements to it.
+Software Requirements Specifications or simply “SRS” or “specs” is a document that describes all the features of a solution and its requirements.
 Specifically, it is used to define how the system is meant to behave and what functionality is required to satisfy users’ needs.
-In addition, specs usually contain some non-functional requirements such as security, performance parameters, etc.
+Also, specs usually contain some non-functional requirements such as security, performance parameters, etc.

-SRS often consists of epics and user stories.
+SRS (Software Requirements Specifications) often consists of epics and user stories.
 Simply put, an epic is one big piece of product functionality.
 For example, registration and user profiles are epics.
-Specs are divided into epics in order to allow all the participants of the development process to grasp the big picture and enable discussion of a product on a high level (for example, between tech leads and CEOs).
+Specs are divided into epics to allow all the development process participants to grasp the big picture and discuss a product on a high level (for example, between tech leads and CEOs).